 - 2 cups mesquite smoking chips

-- Take worcestershire sauce and pour all over pork shoulder ensuring it is thoroughly covered.
+- Take worcestershire sauce (if using) and pour all over pork shoulder ensuring it is thoroughly covered.

-- Take spice mixture and start sprinkling/rubbing in generous amounts all over pork shoulder ensuring that a thick layer is created – every nook and cranny.
+- Take Pork Rub mixture and start sprinkling/rubbing in generous amounts all over pork shoulder ensuring that a thick layer is created – every nook and cranny.

 - Completely and tightly wrap pork shoulder in plastic wrap.
 Then double bag it in plastic bags and put in fridge for a minimum of 12 hours.